mainkoon81/ooo-Bayesian-Introduction/README.md

 > **Tool:** Kullback Leibler-Divergence measures the difference(distance) b/w two distributions.
 <img src="https://user-images.githubusercontent.com/31917400/67218692-b686e200-f41e-11e9-8759-cedef5e08620.jpg"/>

-# so we minimize the difference!
+# so we minimize the KL-divergence value between your variational distribution and the posterior.

-A> General KL-Divergence Approximation
+A> General Approximation with KL-Divergence
  - Step_01: Select the family distribution **Q** called a "variational family".
  - Step_02: Try to approximate the **full posterior** `P*(z)` with some variational distribution `Q(z)` by searching the best matching distribution, minimizing "KL-divergence" value.
    - minimizing KL-divergence value(Q log Q over P) between `Q(z)` and `P*(z)`
 <img src="https://user-images.githubusercontent.com/31917400/67205620-fee6d580-f407-11e9-978f-00426b122086.jpg"/>

 B> Mean field Approximation
+If you additionally require that the **variational distribution factors completely over your parameters**, then this is called the variational mean-field approximation.
  - Step_01: Select the family distribution **Q** called a "variational family" by **product of** `Q(z1)`, `Q(z2)`,...where z is the latent variable.
  - Step_02: Try to approximate the **full posterior** `P*(z)` with some variational distribution `Q(z)` by searching the best matching distribution, minimizing "KL-divergence" value.
    - minimizing KL-divergence value(Q log Q over P) between `Q(z)` and `P*(z)`